rackerlabs/technical-blog/_posts/2018-06-20-Oracle-database-in-memory-advisor.md

 row-wise DML.

-In Oracle Database 12c, data can populate tables in both an In-Memory row format and In-Memory column format.This is called dual-format architecture and provides better performance.
+In Oracle Database 12c, data can populate tables in both an In-Memory row format and In-Memory column format.
+This is called dual-format architecture and provides better performance.
 The existing buffer cache maintains the row format, and a new In-Memory column store maintains column format.
 The In-Memory column store is a component of the Oracle Database System Global Area (SGA).